188.8.131.52 Ethnic Nationalism and Partition

 - National ‘purity’ is unachievable.
 Populations are now irretrievably diverse.
-People marry across ethnic divisions and produce children of mixed ethnicity, so there are now many millions of people for whom there would be no ‘pure’ ethnic homeland in a world of Nation-States.
+People marry across ethnic divisions and produce children of mixed ethnicity, so there are now many millions of people for whom there would be no ‘pure’ ethnic homeland in a world of Nation-States – defined by the Shorter Oxford English Dictionary as “a sovereign State most of the citizens or subjects of which are also united by factors such as language, common descent, etc., which define a nation”.
 In the case of Britain, with its mixture of Celts, Picts, Romans, Anglo-Saxons, Vikings, Normans and the many immigrants from the different parts of its Victorian empire, the very idea of a ‘pure’ nation is absurd.
 A similar argument holds true in America and, to some degree, in most countries.

 - The desire for separation is indicative of intolerance among political leaders, which augurs badly for the treatment of residual minorities after separation.
-As one commentator noted, “One would be hard-pressed to construe the Spanish government as tyrannical and oppressive, yet ETA [a Basque Separatist organisation] still bombs away”.
-In this example there is already considerable autonomy and there is a lot of evidence that most of the population doesn’t wish for separation.
+Michael Eustace Erwin’s letter to The Economist in July 2007, The motive of terror, noted that “One would be hard-pressed to construe the Spanish government as tyrannical and oppressive, yet ETA [a Basque Separatist organisation] still bombs away”.
+A Time magazine article, Ban Has Basques Bracing for Bloodshed, reported “a resounding rejection by most voters of Batasuna [the political wing of ETA], principally because of its inability to distance itself from ETA’s violence”.
 The fact that ETA ignores the wishes of the majority is a strong indication that it would not govern well if it had more power.

 - There would be economic issues (3.4.5) and legal issues (5.3.2) to be resolved in a partition.